 Based on those terms — and assuming you don’t add any more to your credit card balance — it would take 84 months, or seven years, to pay off the balance in full.
 During that time, you’ll pay $10,402 in interest — about two-thirds of the original balance — for a total of $26,164.
 This averages out to about $124 in interest per month.

 The scenario above assumes that all payments are made on time.
 But a single late payment can trigger higher interest rates, penalties and fees that can be absolutely suffocating.
+Sometimes paying credit card bills lately or penalties, will create a bad impression and negative items will be there in your credit score.
+You might need credit repair services to help you to remove negative items from your credit score.
+So make sure you pay your all debt, loan or credit card bills on time.

 10 Strategies to Survive and Thrive During Economic Collapse - Subscribe To Get Your Free Copy